 Learning from the crisis: How NWZ generates sustainable growth through digital subscriptions

-We asked the NordwestZeitung Online, a regional newspaper in Germany, how they coped with the corona crisis and received exciting answers about their strategies and learnings.
+We asked the NordwestZeitung Online, a regional newspaper in Germany, how they coped with the corona crisis.
+And received exciting answers about their strategies and learnings.
 We conducted the interview with Daniel Schütte, head of online product development at NWZ, and asked him how NWZ generates sustainable growth through digital subscriptions.

 Did NWZ change its digital strategy during Corona time?

-Our pricing strategy at NWZ Online has remained the same, we have neither reduced the prices nor created a special offer during this time.
+Our pricing strategy at NWZ Online has remained the same.
+We have neither reduced the prices nor created a special offer during this time.
 Nevertheless, the NWZ Online achieved a 353% increase in digital subscriptions in March and April 2020.
-This is mainly due to the fact that we continued to advance our premium article strategy, i.e. we put even more background information behind paywalls, and at the same time the need for local news during the Corona crisis has been increasing, because readers could not discover that through national media.
+This is mainly due to the fact that we advanced our premium article strategy.
+We put for example even more background information behind paywalls.
+At the same time, the need for local news during the Corona crisis has been increasing because readers could not discover that through national media.

 With the climax of the crisis, we saw of course a significant increase in daily page views and digital subscriptions in March and April.
 Although the numbers have dropped again, they are still at a significantly higher level than in January and February 2020.
 This is remarkable since the pre-crisis numbers were already at a high.
 It gives us hope that local news is now more deeply connected in the everyday lives of people of all ages than it was the case before the crisis.

-As a learning we take away that live tickers work very well for a digital subscription strategy since it allows readers to get started easily and involves them more deeply in the topics.
-More premium content gets to be shown to readers because it is embedded in the live ticker now where we could embed the local information.
+As an experience, we take away that live tickers work very well for a digital subscription strategy.
+Because it allows readers to get started easily and involves them more deeply in the topics.
+Readers are seeing more premium content in the live ticker now where we could embed the local information.
 This in turn triggers the readers’ interest in the background of the story.

 In addition to the local and international Corona live ticker, we now have a live ticker for the region Ostfriesland with regional news and a blue light live ticker for local police news from the entire region.
 It also allows space for smaller notifications that have not been mentioned before.

-We will pursue and increase our digital subscription strategy to put more content behind paywalls should be consistently pursued and increased.
-Furthermore, we are focusing on former subscribers with welcome back offers in order to win them back, and we want to adapt further our new subscriber journey.
+We will pursue and increase our digital subscription strategy of putting more content behind paywalls.
+Furthermore, we are focusing on former subscribers with welcome back offers in order to win them back.
+We want to adapt further to our new subscriber journey.

 CeleraOne helps NWZ to monetize its digital content

-The NWZ has been successfully using the smart paywalls including the audience development of CeleraOne since 2014 and could generate annual increases in online only subscriptions.
+The NWZ has been successfully using smart paywalls including the audience development of CeleraOne since 2014.
+Through that NWZ could generate annual increases in online-only subscriptions.
 With the CeleraOne article recommendation system, the NWZ offers logged-in readers personalized article recommendations.
-The most read articles by users from the same user group of the most read newspaper sections are displayed to the logged-in readers see additional articles for their interest group.
-A special feature is that readers are only shown the articles that they have not yet read.
+That means that logged-in readers see additional articles for their interest group.
+A special feature shows just articles to the readers that they have not yet read.